QutEcoacoustics/interaction-experiments/content/experiments/fcs/Task_instructions.md

 </tr>
 </table>

-When you are ready to begin click NEXT and the soundscape will appear.
+When you are ready to begin click _Continue_ and the soundscape will appear.
-Click NEXT again when you have completed the task to end the timer.
+Click  _Continue_ again when you have completed the task to end the timer.

+{{< continue-button >}}